Blogs

 Things really start looking up in Paros towards the end of March and the beginning of April.
 Average daily temperatures throughout spring creep from just 16 to a steady 22 by the end of May, with highs in the low 30s possible on some days.
 Rainfall also drops considerably, but there's still enough to help along the wildflowers and bring a certain lushness to the farmlands in the Parian backcountry.
 It's the top time of year for hiking the inland trails around Lefkes village, but also good for dodging the crowds on the beaches, although the Aegean remains chilly until summer hits in earnest.

-Paros in summer
+Paros in Summer

 It's no secret that summer is when Paros really shines.
 The bulk of the crowds (although still nowhere near the same crowds as on nearby Santorini or Mykonos) come between June and March.
 They come for the regular daily highs of 30-35 degrees, the cloudless skies, and the buzz of towns like Naoussa, where the nightlife venues will be in full swing.
 Like the whole region, Paros is hit by strong northerly winds (known as the Meltemi) from mid-June onwards.
 Sometimes it's a gift, balancing out the heat and pleasing the windsurfers down on Golden Beach.
 Other times it's prohibitively blustery and just an irritation.

-Paros in autumn
+Paros in Autumn

 Autumn is probably our pick for the best time of year on Paros.
 The crowds start disappearing as soon as August turns to September.
 That's coupled with a slight dip in mercury levels, so you get milder days and chillier evenings, though it's definitely warm enough to laze in the coves of Kolymbithres well into October.
 You should also find that ferry links in the Aegean continue on throughout the autumn, which means Paros can still be part of a self-planned island-hopping itinerary until the start of November.

-Things to do in Paros
+Things to Do in Paros

 One of the great things about Paros is that it offers a whole mezze platter's worth of things to do.
 It's a jack of all trades, with both beaches and hills, historic sights and party towns.
 No wonder it caters to such a wide variety of different travellers.